Malaysian Food · September 7, 2021

 Dodol, oh how sweet and chewy it is!
 This toffee-like sweet candy has captured the hearts of many Malaysians, as well as those in other parts of Southeast Asia and even the Indian subcontinent.
 Dodol is essentially prepared with a base of coconut milk, palm sugar, and rice flour.
 It is characterised by its dense, chewy texture, and is typically cut into square blocks, strips, or diamonds, making it easy to savour every delightful bite.

 Once the Dodol has reached its desired texture, it is carefully poured into a vessel to cool.
 In the olden days, banana leaves were the traditional choice for this purpose, but nowadays, heat-safe containers are commonly used in factories.
 Once the Dodol has cooled down, it’s time to get creative with the shapes.
 Back in the day, Dodol was lovingly wrapped in coconut shells, upih (made of tree bark), or skillfully woven mengkuang (pandanus leaves) and daun palas (from the Palas tree).
 However, the most authentic way to store Dodol is by hanging it in a coconut shell, which gracefully dangles from a kitchen beam.
-And here’s a delightful bonus – once you’ve devoured the Dodol, that coconut shell can be repurposed as a coffee cup.
-Talk about sustainability!
+And here’s a delightful bonus – once you’ve devoured the Dodol, that coconut shell can be repurposed as a coffee cup too!

-In today’s fast-paced world, Dodol stands tall as one of those rare traditional food treasures that has resisted the tide of modernity.
-The beauty lies in its traditional recipes that have been passed down through the generations.
 As an authentic Malay delicacy, Dodol is available commercially all year round in Malaysia, but it truly takes centre stage during festive occasions such as Hari Raya Aidilfitri and Aidiladha.
-So, the next time you find yourself in Malaysia during these joyous celebrations, make sure to treat yourself to the blissful delight of Dodol.
-You won’t be disappointed!
+The next time you find yourself in Malaysia during these joyous celebrations, make sure to treat yourself to the blissful delight of Dodol.
+You won’t be disappointed, but here’s a gentle reminder though.
+Dodol is a treat to be savoured in moderation, as it bursts with rich flavours and packs quite a caloric punch.
+So, indulge wisely!